BayshoreNetworks/gargoyle/README.md

 	- Log scan detection BLOCK TYPES:

 		50:'SSH brute force attack detected' - An SSH brute force attack was detected and blocked.
 Take note of the fact that for this use case the actual SSH port is not relevant so these actions are identified via a fake port defined in "main_iptables_ssh_bruteforce.cpp", the default being 65537.
 Relevant slow and low activity is registered in the DB and processed by the analysis daemon.
+		51:'brute force attack detected' - A brute force attack was detected and blocked.
+The definition of brute force attack as it applies here is based on number of regex hits (user provided regex) within time frame (user provided value) in the some log file (user provided log file).

 	- Blacklist BLOCK TYPE: